Testing & Targeting Feature Tags

 Specific page: Capture the activity of this feature on a particular page(s) within your application depending on the URL path

 Pro tip: Any page can be very useful for elements that appear across your whole app such as navigation menus.
+Not sure what to specify in the page settings?
+Check our expiation of URLs below.

 What is a URL path?